-- Spade tails takes their name from the spade of a deck of card as the shape of the tail perfectly resembles this round and pointy shape.
+- Spade tails take their name from the spade of a deck of cards as the shape of the tail perfectly resembles this round and pointy shape.

 - The Over Halfmoon is an extreme version of a Half Moon.
 The spread of the tail reaches over 180° around the body.

 - The Half-Sun was created by selectively breeding Half Moons and Crowntails.
 Reaching over 180° around the body, the tail and fins also have a slightly crowning among rays and webbing.